 Doing an rm -rf on a large directory of an NFS server will take it to it's knees, as the txgs get immediately filled with deletes and write I/O gets starved.

-#23 Updated by Nick Wolff over 2 years ago
+#23 Updated by Nick Wolff about 3 years ago

 Started working on testing this and having issues creating a work load that will show this behavior.
 A few hundred thousand small files of random data(100m) being deleted don't seem to make a noticeable difference to an async rand write fio test.
 This is true even when vfs.zfs.per_txg_dirty_frees_percent=0 which from my understanding should display the older behavior.